JDAI-CV/Partial-Person-ReID/README.md

 | SFR | 63.87 | 86.55 |

-if you want to add the spatial feature reconstruction (SFR) in training term, please set `Spatial_train=True`
+if you want to add the spatial feature reconstruction (SFR) in training term, please set `Spatial_train=True`, but it would increase the training time.

+# Citing Light-Head R-CNN

+If you find SFR is useful in your research, pls consider citing:

+@InProceedings{He_2018_CVPR,
+author = {He, Lingxiao and Liang, Jian and Li, Haiqing and Sun, Zhenan}, title = {Deep Spatial Feature Reconstruction for Partial Person Re-Identification: Alignment-Free Approach}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2018}
+}